๐ŸงญPhysical Geography

 Avalanches

-• Triggered when snowpack stability fails—weak layers within the snowpack collapse under the weight of overlying snow, often initiated by weather changes or human activity
+• Triggered when snowpack stability fails.
+Weak layers within the snowpack (often formed by temperature gradients that create fragile crystal structures) collapse under the weight of overlying snow.
+Triggers include rapid new snowfall, wind loading, temperature changes, or human activity like skiing.

-• Classified by snow type—loose snow avalanches start at a point; slab avalanches release as cohesive blocks and are far more dangerous
+• Classified by snow type.
+Loose snow avalanches start at a point and fan out.
+Slab avalanches release as cohesive blocks along a weak layer and are far more dangerous due to their mass and speed.

-Compare: Landslides vs. Avalanches—both are gravity-driven mass movements, but landslides involve rock/soil/debris while avalanches involve snow/ice.
-Both can be triggered by earthquakes or rapid loading, and both show threshold behavior—stable until a critical point, then sudden failure.
+Compare: Landslides vs. Avalanches: both are gravity-driven mass movements, but landslides involve rock, soil, and debris while avalanches involve snow and ice.
+Both can be triggered by earthquakes or rapid loading, and both show threshold behavior: stable until a critical point, then sudden failure.

 Quick Reference Table